 There are varying schools of thought on what is the most appropriate way to use a remote training collar.
 Some advocate that the dog should know all of the basic behaviors prior to adding the e-collar into the training protocol.
 Others believe that the e-collar can be incorporated earlier while the dog is still learning how to perform those basic behaviors.

 Personally, I don’t advocate that one belief is more “right” than the other.
-I believe they are different sides of the same coin and it can be the handler’s choice depending on what feels appropriate for their dog.
-What I do feel strongly about though is that no matter which approach is followed, it is critical to remember that the first time the dog feels stimulation is THE first time the dog feels stimulation.
+I believe they are different sides of the same coin, and it can be the handler’s choice depending on what feels appropriate for their dog.
+What I do feel strongly about, though, is that no matter which approach is followed, it is critical to remember that the first time the dog feels stimulation is THE first time the dog feels stimulation.

 This is critical because regardless of any previous training, the dog still needs a teaching phase when introduced to the sensation of stimulation for the first time.
-Dogs will not intuitively know what to do just because you push a button and they feel a sensation they’ve never felt before.
-This teaching phase is referred to as “collar conditioning” and it is the responsibility of the person using the tool to make sure the experience goes well for the dog.
+Dogs will not intuitively know what to do just because you push a button, and they feel a sensation they’ve never felt before.
+This teaching phase is referred to as “collar conditioning,” and it is the responsibility of the person using the tool to make sure the experience goes well for the dog.

 A successful collar conditioning experience is impacted by the handler’s knowledge of the equipment and by understanding a bit about how dogs learn and communicate.
 If you are new to using a remote collar, here are three things to focus on before you start adding the remote collar to your dog’s training program:

 It is no different when you begin to incorporate new gear into your dog training routine.
 If you know your gear well, operating it will be a much smoother experience.
 First of all, make time to read the instruction manual!
-It will familiarize you with the basics about how to turn on/off, charge your unit, and fit it properly on the dog.
+It will familiarize you with the basics of how to turn on/off, charge your unit, and fit it properly on the dog.

 The vast majority of a dog’s communication repertoire is expressed through their body language.
 Body language is the feedback that helps the trainer to make judgment calls that guide the training plan.